YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/Front-End/HTTP Requests.md

 ![[HTTP Requests 2023-12-25 19.43.02.excalidraw | 400]]

 ### Forms
-- A section of a web page that contains interactive elements, such as text fields, checkboxes, radio buttons, buttons, and more
+- HTML element that contains interactive elements, such as text fields, checkboxes, radio buttons, buttons, and more
 - Users can input data into these elements, and when the form is submitted, the data is sent to a server for processing
 ```html
 <form action="/submit" method="post">